HofmaDresu/Blog/_posts/2018-04-29-todo-xamarin-native-android.markdown

 Android UIs generally created using a minimum of 2 files per screen: an Activity (where our behavior) and a Layout (where we'll define the UI).
 Conveniently, the project template created each of these for us: MainActivity.cs and Resources\layout\Main.axml.

 We'll start by opening Main.axml.
 Visual Studio will default to a designer view, with a tab to switch to the source view.
 We could work in the designer, however I find the source much easier to work with so that's what we'll use on this post.
 We'll add a new ListView to our layout.
 > Note: For most real applications you should prefer a RecyclerView to a ListView.
-The RecyclerView handles long lists much more effeciently, but we're using a ListView to keep this example simple.
+The RecyclerView handles long lists much more efficiently, but we're using a ListView to keep this example simple.
 You can read about the RecyclerView <a href="https://developer.android.com/guide/topics/ui/layout/recyclerview" target="_blank" rel="noopener">here</a>

 {% highlight xml %}
 <?xml version="1.0" encoding="utf-8"?>